Other data type

 char, short int and bool

-To support signed/unsigned type of char and short int, adding the following code to Chapter7_1/.
+To support signed and unsigned char and short int, add the following code to Chapter7_1/:

 lbdex/chapters/Chapter7_1/Cpu0InstrInfo.td